flrd/standardlastprofile/cran-comments.md

 ## Local-only issues (not expected on CRAN)

-* checking for non-standard things in the check directory ...
-NOTE Found the following files/directories: 'standardlastprofile-manual.tex' Build artefact from PDF manual generation; not present on CRAN's check infrastructure.

-The local check also produced two warnings caused by missing system tools (qpdf, inconsolata.sty) that are not present on this machine but are standard on CRAN infrastructure.
-The package was additionally checked on win-builder and macOS builder with 0 errors, 0 warnings, 0 notes.
+The local check produced additional notes and two warnings caused by missing system tools (qpdf, inconsolata.sty) that are not present on this machine but are standard on CRAN infrastructure.